The Lending and Secured Finance Review: Cayman Islands

 The Cayman Islands continues to meet international regulatory and transparency standards in respect of its financial industry.
 We have outlined below some of the most significant regulatory developments.

-i Mutual Funds Law and Private Funds Law
+i Mutual Funds Act and Private Funds Act

-The Cayman Islands Monetary Authority (CIMA) is the authority responsible for financial services regulation, covering Cayman Islands open-ended funds, which fall under the Mutual Funds Law (2020 Revision) (MFL) and closed-ended funds, which fall under the Private Funds Law, 2020 (PFL).
+The Cayman Islands Monetary Authority (CIMA) is the authority responsible for financial services regulation, covering Cayman Islands open-ended funds, which fall under the Mutual Funds Act (2021 Revision) (MFA) and closed-ended funds, which fall under the Private Funds Act, 2021 (PFA).
 Open-ended funds are defined as funds that offer redeemable interests to investors.
 Interest here means a share in a company, a unit in a unit trust or a partnership interest.
 Open-ended funds and their associated master funds must be regulated by CIMA to conduct their business.

-The PFL and associated regulations took full effect on 7 February 2020 and regulate closed-ended funds.
-A private fund, for the purposes of the PFL, is a fund in which investor funds are pooled for reward and professionally managed and where the investors do not have day-to-day control over the acquisition, holding, management or disposal of the fund's investments.
-The definition excludes funds regulated under the MFL, joint ventures, proprietary vehicles, incentive schemes, pension funds, debt-issuing vehicles, holding vehicles, preferred equity financing vehicles, single managed accounts, syndication companies and certain other arrangements.
+A private fund, for the purposes of the PFA, is a fund in which investor funds are pooled for reward and professionally managed and where the investors do not have day-to-day control over the acquisition, holding, management or disposal of the fund's investments.
+The definition excludes funds regulated under the MFA, joint ventures, proprietary vehicles, incentive schemes, pension funds, debt-issuing vehicles, holding vehicles, preferred equity financing vehicles, single managed accounts, syndication companies and certain other arrangements.

-In relation to Cayman Islands fund borrowers that are within the scope of the PFL, lenders need to be aware that a private fund cannot accept capital contributions without the fund first complying with the registration requirements imposed under the PFL.
-We expect that an approach may develop over time whereby (1) closed-ended fund borrowers will be required to register before finance is extended and provide evidence of continuing compliance with applicable PFL obligations and (2) contractual protections will be incorporated in the finance documents to serve as early warnings of non-compliance.
+In relation to Cayman Islands fund borrowers that are within the scope of the PFA, lenders need to be aware that a private fund cannot accept capital contributions without the fund first complying with the registration requirements imposed under the PFA.
+Given the importance of this registration, it is usually a condition precedent to closing fund finance facilities that closed-ended fund borrowers register with CIMA before finance is extended and provide evidence of continuing compliance with applicable PFA obligations.
+In addition, contractual protections are customarily incorporated in the finance documents to serve as early warnings of non-compliance.
 However, robust and fully perfected security over capital call rights might further enhance a lender's right to demand an investor's capital contribution upon default by the fund borrower.

-Depending on the precise role and structure of the borrower and its service providers, other regulatory laws may also be relevant, such as the International Tax Cooperation (Economic Substance) Law, (2020 Revision) (ES Law) which implements the economic substance standards of Action Point 5 of the Organisation for Economic Co-operation and Development Base Erosion and Profit Shifting initiative.
-The ES Law requires a 'relevant entity' that carries on a 'relevant activity' to satisfy the 'economic substance test' and to make certain compliance-related filings with the Cayman Islands Tax Information Authority (TIA).
-Investment funds and the vehicles through which they invest are generally out of scope for the purposes of the ES Law; however, the service providers to a fund may be subject to the ES Law.
+Depending on the precise role and structure of the borrower and its service providers, other regulatory laws may also be relevant, such as the International Tax Cooperation (Economic Substance) Act, (2021 Revision) (the ES Act) which implements the economic substance standards of Action Point 5 of the Organisation for Economic Co-operation and Development Base Erosion and Profit Shifting initiative.
+The ES Act requires a 'relevant entity' that carries on a 'relevant activity' to satisfy the 'economic substance test' and to make certain compliance-related filings with the Cayman Islands Tax Information Authority (TIA).
+Investment funds and the vehicles through which they invest are generally out of scope for the purposes of the ES Act; however, the service providers to a fund may be subject to the ES Act.

 iv Anti-money laundering